Efficient planet formation by pebble accretion in ALMA rings: Introduction

 Protoplanetary discs are the cradle of planets.
 In the past two decades, more than 5000 exoplanets have been found, demonstrating a variety in configurations of exoplanet systems.
 At the same time, thanks to the progress in its high sensitivity and spatial resolution, the Atacama Large Millimeter/submillimeter Array (ALMA) reveals unprecedented images of planet-forming discs in both continuum and line-emission \citep[e.g.,][]{AndrewsEtal2018,LongEtal2018,CiezaEtal2019,OebergEtal2021}.
 The ALMA continuum observation of protoplanetary discs allows the measurement of the mass budget of (sub)millimeter size particles, a.k.a pebbles, which are the building blocks for planets.

-One striking feature of protoplanetary discs is the ubiquitous rings and gaps, which challenges the classical framework where discs are considered as ‘smooth’ \citep[e.g.,][]{Weidenschilling1977i,Hayashi1981}.
-A large fraction of the protoplanetary discs observed with ALMA display near-perfect annular rings in the continuum, in which large quantities of dust appear to be concentrated \citep[e.g.,][]{vanderMarelEtal2019}.
+One striking feature of protoplanetary discs is the ubiquitous rings and gaps \hjadd{in large (radius $\gtrsim$50~au) discs \citep[e.g.,][]{HuangEtal2018,LongEtal2019,CiezaEtal2021}}, which challenges the classical framework where discs are considered as ‘smooth’ \citep[e.g.,][]{Weidenschilling1977i,Hayashi1981}. \hjadd{Even though the existing high-resolution observations are generally biased towards brighter and more massive discs \citep[][]{LongEtal2019,Andrews2020}, }\hjrem{A large fraction of the protoplanetary discs observed with ALMA display} near-perfect annular rings in the continuum \hjch{, in which enormous quantities of dust appear to be concentrated,}{are found across stars covering a large range of spectral types and ages} \citep[e.g.,][]{vanderMarelEtal2019}.
 The formation of these rings is an open question.
 The most popular hypothesis is that rings are pebbles trapped by a local pressure maxima \citep[e.g.,][]{DullemondEtal2018}.
 Due to aerodynamical drag, the radial velocity of pebbles in protoplanetary discs follows the gas pressure gradient.
 A local pressure bump is, therefore, a site for dust trapping.
 A number of mechanisms can form such pressure bumps in protoplanetary discs, including dead zone boundaries \citep[e.g.,][]{FlockEtal2015}, zonal flows \citep[e.g.,][]{BaiStone2014}, photoevaporation \citep[e.g.,][]{OwenKollmeier2019}, snowlines \citep[e.g.,][]{KretkeLin2007,OkuzumiEtal2016}, and the most widely proposed mechanism --- planets \citep[e.g.,][]{DongEtal2015,ZhangEtal2018}.

 The planet-disc interaction provides a plausible way of explaining the disc structure.
 In particular, the detection of localized kinematic deviations from Keplerian motion in $^{12}$CO maps in a few discs makes the planet explanation compelling \citep[e.g., HD~163296,][]{TeagueEtal2018,PinteEtal2020}.
 Yet, the confirmation of direct evidence of planets inside discs is challenging.
 One promising way is by the H line emission, which originates from an accretion front at the planetary surface.
 Dozens of discs have been targeted by direct imaging facilities, but PDS~70 remains the only system where accreting exoplanets were unambiguously identified \citep[e.g.,][]{KepplerEtal2018,HaffertEtal2019}.
 In addition, the MAPS Large program released tens of line-emission maps of five protoplanetary discs, allowing the assessment of the correlation between dust substructures and gas substructures \citep{LawEtal2021}.
 Yet, statistical tests on the correlation between dust continuum and gas substructures report no significant correlation \citep{JiangEtal2022}.
 Therefore, it is debatable whether planets, or more generally, pressure bumps, are the primary cause for rings in discs, which questions the frequently made link between giant planets and the rings and gaps.